Lihat Artikel Lainnya

 Given the huge problems caused by poor inventory management, it’s clear that understanding inventory tracking is the first step to getting better results.
 Inventory tracking isn’t just about counting items; it’s about knowing exactly what you have at every stage of its life.

-Inventory tracking means keeping records of a product at every stage, whether it’s raw materials or finished goods.
+Inventory tracking means keeping records of a product at every stage, whether it’s raw materials or finished goods inventory.
 By tracking items in real time, businesses can keep the right amount of stock and avoid problems in their supply chain.

 Imagine you run a small online store that sells handmade candles.
 With good inventory tracking, you know exactly how many candles you have at every stage—from raw materials like wax and wicks to the finished candles ready for sale.